Edu551/UnitTest/README.md

 # UnitTest

-Repository created for unit testing studies with C#
+Repository created for test studies in C#